VFPX/Win32API/libraries/user32/GetDC.md

 Group: [Device Context](../../functions_group.md#Device_Context)  -  Library: [user32](../../Libraries.md#user32)
 ***

+## Note that this document contains some links to the old news2news website which does not work at the moment.
+This material will be available sometime in the future.

 #### The GetDC function retrieves a handle of a display device context (DC) for the client area of the specified window
 ***